Why do so many businesses struggle to make their web content relevant to their site visitors?

 Content should provide value to your target audience

-If you and your company are clear on who your
+If you and your company are clear on who your target audience

-is (and with many of our clients - quite large SME’s - this is not always an easy question to answer), then you will be able to find out how to
+is (and with many of our clients - quite large SME’s - this is not always an easy question to answer), then you will be able to find out how to speak to your

 audience